 These pups handle stress better, are more exploratory, curious and learn much faster than pups that are not handled during this period.
 They are also more likely to be happy around humans and are rarely aggressive.
 Therefore, the pups born in kennels outside, and not in the home, and the ones born into puppy farms are less likely to get this vitally important tactile input.

 It is important that the puppy stays with the mother for at least seven weeks.
 It is during these first important weeks that the puppies learn respect, and the ability to learn the all-important social graces of the dogs and human world.
 The breeder should be introducing the puppies to other people males and females and children as much as possible and handling should be daily.
 I find many breeders do not socialise their dogs enough during this vitally important time.

-This bears repeating Many dogs that are rehomed very late, especially from show breeders, mainly because the pups do not grow into the size or configuration compatible with that particular breed’s standard.
+This bears repeating Many dogs that are rehomed very late, especially from show breeders, mainly because the pups do not grow into the size or configuration compatible with that particular breed’s standard have behavioural problems.

-If the breeders choose the sire and dam correctly and bred from the very best they can find, followed the simple rules of handling and socialising.
-Then it is up to the new owners to take over the reins, for the next eight weeks until the crucial sixteen week period.
-And to end up with the perfect dog you will need to read part two which is from seven/eight weeks to sixteen weeks.
-Part Two Coming Soon
+If the breeders choose the sire and dam correctly and breed from the very best they can find, following the simple rules of handling and socialising.
+Then it is up to the new owners to take over the reins, for the next eight weeks until the crucial sixteen-week period.
+And to end up with the perfect dog you will need to read part two which is called The First Sixteen Weeks see below to sixteen weeks.

 © Stan Rawlinson December 2013

 My thanks to Puppy Love Campaigns For their information on puppy farms